 During my classes, I approach teaching as building blocks, building on any prior knowledge of music or flute playing etc and engage my students by relating their work to a wider picture so they can have tangible goals.
 I also really like my students to take the initiative to bring their own ideas to the lesson so I encourage students to expand their knowledge outside the lesson as well as within.

-I am a BMus (Hons) Community Music student graduating in June offering classes to those of any skill level.
+I am a BMus (Hons) Community Music graduate offering classes to those of any skill level.
 My background is in music performance and community "musicking" which includes work with all different ages and backgrounds from bucket drumming, to classroom teaching and choir conducting.
 I also have extensive experience playing in ensembles and solo which has given me a broad experience of performance practice.
 I have extensive experience in both classical and traditional Irish performance, both of which I incorporate into my teaching to help you achieve a well-rounded style.

 50% Money-Back for Cancellation on the Day of the Lesson

 BMus (Hons) Community Music, University of Aberdeen, expected 1:1 September 2016 - May 2019

 My degree includes Performance studies, Composition studies and Community Practice.

 Final year courses include a project (which I organise and run independently) and an accompanying forty-minute public